Animation-composition - Property CSS

 }

-And let's apply both animations to the elements below simultaneously, each of which has a different value for their animation-composition
+And let's apply both animations to the elements below simultaneously, each of which has a different value for their animation-composition property.

 animation: zoom1 2s infinite alternate, zoom2 2s infinite alternate;